 - Set up a Special Needs Trust– A special needs trust is a legal tool that ensures a disabled child’s health care and living needs are taken care of if something happens to mom or dad.
 Bedard explains that while many parents have good intentions of leaving their child life insurance benefits or other assets in a will if they pass, leaving a child an inheritance outright could void their child’s eligibility for Social Security or Medicaid in the future (which is often the only health care option available!).
 Instead, a trust helps to ensure that the child receives such financial benefits without actually having assets in their name—thus leaving all government benefits intact.

 - Build a Team of Support- According to Bedard, it’s never too early to begin building a team of trusted caregivers and advisors who can immediately step in and help the child if a crisis occurs.
-Such team members may include the child’s legal guardians, a trusted doctor, financial advisor, estate planning attorney and dedicated family or friends.
+Such team members may include the child’s legal guardians, a trusted doctor, financial advisor, special needs estate planning attorney, and dedicated family or friends.
 Building such a team now also helps to ensure you have the right people in place, as opposed to someone who will prey upon your child’s disability in an emergency.

 “Parents of special needs children must go into planning with the mindset that their child will require a lifetime of care,” says Bedard.
 “Fortunately, by starting with these three key steps, parents will make tremendous progress in ensuring their child is physically and financially cared for in their absence.”

-Attorney, Jackie Bedard is the founder of Carolina Family Estate Planning in Cary, NC, a practice that focuses in estate planning law.
+Attorney, Jackie Bedard is the founder of Carolina Family Estate Planning in Cary, NC, a practice that focuses on estate planning law.
 She is also an active member of the National Network of Estate Planning Attorneys.
 For more information on how you can protect yourself and your loved ones, visit call (919) 443-3035.